-- d. it supports and improves the vitality and viability of Town, Key, District and Local Centres; or - e. it supports sustainable tourism in ways that enable the District to attract higher numbers of longer-stay visitors. - 9.1.4.
+- c. it (') maintains and enhances the vitality of the rural economy; - d. it (vi) supports and improves the vitality and viability of Primary Town (vii), Key, District and Local Centres; or - e. it (viii) supports sustainable tourism in ways that enables (ix) the District to attract higher numbers of longer-stay visitors. - 9.1.4.
 Policy ECI, the other economic and site specific policies, together with the Development Strategy, form the Economic Strategy of the Local Plan.
 The Local Plan Economic Strategy seeks to build upon existing strengths by exploiting the competitive advantage of the District's key businesses and seeking sustainable economic growth to maintain and support its current place in the market.
 To this end, the Strategy focuses growth on Cirencester, the District's largest settlement, service and employment centre, whilst supporting key employment opportunities for growth at Bourton-on-the-Water, Moreton-in-Marsh, Tetbury, Chipping Campden and Lechlade.
 It also makes provision for specific users such as Campden BRI, Fire Services College, and the Royal Agricultural University. - 9.1.5.
-Whilst acknowledging the implications of permitted development rights relating to Class E uses, the Strategy seeks to safeguard established employment sites where they are still attractive to the market, and secure high quality employment sites where there is an identified need for further development opportunities.
+Whilst acknowledging the implications of permitted development rights relating to Class E uses. (\) the Strategy seeks to safeguard established employment sites where they are still attractive to the market, and secure high quality employment sites where there is an identified need for further development opportunities.
 The Strategy also supports small scale employment development appropriate to the rural area. - 9.1.6.
-The Local Plan will deliver this by: - allocating land to meet the identified employment requirement and which has the capacity to provide a range of unit sizes and premises, including for start-ups and small and medium sized enterprises (SMEs); - wherever possible encouraging the growth and/or expansion of existing businesses in the District; safeguarding employment sites for employment use and maximising the potential of existing sites balanced against the environmental and heritage constraints of the District; and - implementing planning policies that positively guide development proposals for all types of employment-generating development, e.g. retail, tourism, etc. - 9.1.7.
+The Local Plan will deliver this by: - allocating land to meet the identified (xi) employment requirement for B-class uses (xii) and which has the capacity to provide a range of unit sizes and premises, including for start-ups and small and medium sized enterprises (SMEs); - wherever possible encouraging the growth and/or expansion of existing businesses in the District; safeguarding employment sites for employment use and maximising the potential of existing sites balanced against the environmental and heritage constraints of the District; and - implementing planning policies that positively guide development proposals for all types of employment-generating development, e.g. retail, tourism, etc. - 9.1.7.
 Cotswold market towns and villages provide the day-to-day shopping and services for residents of the District.
 However, the District is not self-contained.
 Larger cities and towns outside of the District, especially Cheltenham, Gloucester and Swindon, draw expenditure out of the District and function as service and employment hubs for many Cotswold residents. - 9.1.8.
-The Local Plan will aim to: - strengthen the vitality and viability of Town, Key, District and Local Centres; - maintain key local service provision; reduce car journeys; and - retain market share and prevent further expenditure leaving the District. - 9.1.9.
+The Local Plan will aim to: - strengthen the vitality and viability of Town, Key, District and Local Centres-set out in a retail hierarchy; (xiii) - maintain key local service provision; reduce car journeys; and - retain market share and prevent further expenditure leaving the District. - 9.1.9.
 Tourism is a major and growing part of the local economy with the 'Cotswolds' as an internationally recognised brand.
 The Local Plan supports the appropriate development of new or extended tourist facilities and visitor attractions whilst protecting the heritage and environmental assets that make the Cotswolds attractive to tourists in the first place.
-Development that has a low environmental impact, which also addresses an identified weakness or gap in the tourism economy, will be encouraged. - 9.1.10.
+Development that has a low environmental impact, which also addresses an identified weakness or gap in the tourism economy, will be encouraged.

+9.1.10.
 The Local Plan Economic Strategy has been developed through consultation with local business organisations; delivery partners, including GFirst; businesses; and residents.
 It is consistent with the strategies of other authorities in the Gloucestershire economic market area, and authorities in neighbouring counties.